nxtgm/nxtgm/README.md

 * **`min_st_cut`**: an interface for `maxflow`/`min-st-cut`-like optimizers.
 At the moment, there is only one implementation of this interface, which is `maxflow` from Vladimir Kolmogorov.

 * **`horc`**: is an interface for higher order clique reduction.
 At the moment, there is only one implementation of this interface, which is `horc` from  Alexander Fix.

+# Licencing
+The `nxtgm` library itself (ie the shared libraries and the header files) are licensed under the MIT license.
+See [LICENSE_LIBRARY](LICENSE_LIBRARY) for more details.
+The plugins are licensed under different licenses.
+See [LICENSE_PLUGINS](LICENSE_PLUGINS.md) for more details.

 # Why does nxtgm exist?